-Temperature within the PAG waste rock was measured over a three-year period.
-Annual temperatures within the waste rock vary between 3°C and 12°C for Trial #1 (Figure 3.10) and 1°C and 16°C for Trial #2 (Figure 3.11).
-Waste rock temperatures follow similar atmospheric
+Temperature within the PAG mine rock was measured over a three-year period.
+Annual temperatures within the mine rock vary between 2°C and 12°C for Trial #1 (Figure 3.12) and 1°C and 16°C for Trial #2 (Figure 3.13).
+Mine rock temperatures follow similar atmospheric heating and cooling patterns as the cover system.
+There is no clear additional source of heating within the mine rock mass.